Monday, October 6, 2025

 "This composition on the subject of liberation is for calming the reader, not for his pleasure.
 It is fashioned out of the medicine of poetry with the intention of capturing an audience whose minds are on other things.
 Thinking how it could be made pleasant, I have handled in it things other than liberation, things introduced due to the character of poetry, as bitter medicine is mixed with honey." (in Reich 2016, 388)

-Such a utilitarian attitude toward art was again expressed by Mahimabhaṭṭa, the 12th-century Kashimrian aesthetician famous for his Vyaktiviveka.
-Reich (2016) summarizes Mahima’s view as follows:
+A similarly utilitarian attitude toward art was articulated by Mahimabhaṭṭa, the twelfth-century Kashmiri aesthetician best known for his Vyaktiviveka.
+Reich (2016) summarizes Mahima’s position as follows:

 "under ideal conditions, a poem would be written without any figures of speech or literary qualities at all, in the style of a śāstra, and that literary figures and beautiful language are at best a concession to the weakness of the reader, who would otherwise be distracted.
 Their purpose is not to enable an experience that couldn’t be obtained any other way, but to enable an experience that should have been obtained in other ways, had the readers been more intelligent and disciplined" (Reich 2016, 389).

-As musicians, our deep experiences of sound might propel us to question the view expressed in the Vinaya about whether chant merely is a 'necessary evil' used to draw our attention to the recited words.
-We might argue that being musically attuned is not simply indulging in carnal sense pleasures but something much more wholesome.
-Yet, it has been a common theme in spiritual traditions all over the world for religious professionals to be suspicious of art.
-As Watsuji Tetsuro wrote:
+As musicians, our deep experiences of sound may lead us to question the Vinaya’s view of chant as a mere ‘necessary evil’—a pragmatic device for drawing attention to the words rather than a practice of value in itself.
+We might instead argue that being musically attuned is not simply an indulgence in carnal sense pleasures but something far more wholesome.
+Yet suspicion of art has been a recurring theme across spiritual traditions worldwide and reflects a broader spiritual ambivalence toward aesthetic pleasure.
+As Watsuji Tetsurō explains:

 "This tendency appears in all countries in all eras where there is religious tension.
 Paul opposed the sculptors of Greece.
 Savonarola opposed the authority of the Medicis.
 If one assumes that artistic pleasure accompanies carnal pleasure, then it is natural that art is balanced against this kind of religious faith as a "one or the other" sort of decision."
 (2011, 83)

-The important thing to understand is that appreciating art doesn't have to be about seeking pleasure through the senses.
-As a musician, I believe that immersing oneself in music can lead to experiences that go beyond mere entertainment and provide insights similar to, or even on par with, those gained from meditation practices.
-The satisfaction we get from music is more comparable to the fulfillment from meditation rather than satisfying a sensual desire.
-Pi-yen Chen, who spent years studying chanting in Chinese Buddhist monasteries, supports this perspective in an interesting article titled "Sound and Emptiness: Music, Philosophy, and the Monastic Practice of Buddhist Doctrine".
-This offers a view of music's soteriological value that starkly contrasts the view of Mahimabhaṭṭa.
-Unlike the literature reviewed in the previous section, Chen is not emphasizing chant as an upāya (a skillful teaching aid) for the listener but is writing about chant as something that, for the practitioner, serves as a valid instrument for cultivating insight into cardinal Buddhist truths such as egolessness (anātman) and emptiness/dependent origination (śūnyatā/pratītyasamutpāda).
+From my perspective as a musician, it seems clear that appreciating art need not be framed as merely a worldly sense pleasure.
+Immersing oneself in music can open experiences that go beyond entertainment, offering insights similar to—or even on par with—those gained from meditation.
+The satisfaction we derive from music is closer to the fulfillment of meditation than to the indulgence of sensual desire.
+Pi-yen Chen, who spent years studying chanting in Chinese Buddhist monasteries, supports this view in an article titled "Sound and Emptiness: Music, Philosophy, and the Monastic Practice of Buddhist Doctrine."
+Chen presents a vision of music's soteriological value that sharply contrasts Mahimabhaṭṭa’s stance.
+Departing from the literature reviewed above, Chen does not treat chant merely as upāya (a skillful means) for the listener, but as a direct means of cultivating insight into cardinal Buddhist truths such as egolessness (anātman) and emptiness/dependent origination (śūnyatā/pratītyasamutpāda).
 According to Chen, Buddhist chanting can "serve to advance an idea of decentered, cognitively ununified subjectivity, the kind of subjectivity desired in enlightenment and approached in meditation" (2001, 27).
-Exactly how chanting can impart such wisdom is discussed by closely elucidating two aspects of the musical experience.
-The first aspect is the spontaneity found within what Chen calls free chanting, and the second one has to do with the act of hearing itself.

 "During free chanting, in addition to improvised melody, chanters emphasize sound in and of itself, outside the melodic progression.
 They pursue sound, in other words, free from the conceptual confines of music.
 This spontaneity is the point at which form meets formlessness in Chinese Buddhist music."
 (Chen 2001, 35)

-According to Dharmakīrti, the immediate experience is said to be "free from conceptualization" (quoted in Thupten Jinpa 2020, 65), and Chen's point seems to be that, by way of emphasizing sound in and of itself, the chanter does not superimpose this immediate experience with the "unreal web of concepts" (Dunne 1996, 535) that, according to Chen, a conventional musical composition brings to the experience of sound.
-Instead of only being caught up in connecting sounds in order to create a musical composition, this non-conceptual engagement allows a heightened awareness of the momentariness of mental states (Chen 2001, 36)–the chanter becomes aware of the moment-to-moment fluctuations of mental phenomena rising and falling.
+Chen is here building on the classic Buddhist epistemological idea, perhaps most famously voiced by Dharmakīrti, that immediate experience is "free from conceptualization" (quoted in Thupten Jinpa 2020, 65).
+Chen’s point seems to be that, by emphasizing sound in and of itself, the chanter avoids superimposing this immediate experience with the "unreal web of concepts" (Dunne 1996, 535) that, according to Chen, a conventional musical composition imposes on the perception of sound.

 "While chanting, sangha members are supposed to concentrate wholeheartedly on one single intent, like water pouring down to a fixed point.
 The concentration is to be seamless.
 The monks can practice this concentration by listening to their voices, for each distinct sound and word.
 By concentrating on the sharpest faculty—the hearing—the sangha keeps other faculties from straying or becoming sluggish.
 In this way, sangha members attain the single concentration more steadily and therefore arrest deluded ideas and the straying mind."
 (Chen 2001, 36-37).

-For śamatha with sound as its object to work successfully, it needs to be performed in a specific way that relates to the second part of the argument why chanting is soteriologically valuable.
-The concentration on sound has to be so "seamless" (Chen 2001, 36) that the sounds are not heard as separated from the chanter; there can be no distance or seam between the chanter and the sound.
+For the kind of 'śamatha with sound as its object' that Chen describes to work successfully, it needs to be performed in a specific way: the concentration on sound has to be so "seamless" (Chen 2001, 36) that the sounds are not heard as separated from the chanter; there can be no distance or seam between the chanter and the sound.
 That the concentration is performed "wholeheartedly" means that the chanter's very self becomes, as Wallrup (2012) explains, "wholly a play of sound" (104).
 It is not merely about observing sounds dualistically but becoming them.
 This is a necessary feature for achieving śamatha with musical sounds because, as Wallrup explains, it is "only in the total engagement with the music that irrelevant thoughts be purged from the mind" (Wallrup 2012, 104).
 It is only by wholly becoming sounds that the mind stops wandering.
 In other words, for the meditation on sound to be successful, it has to be non-dual.
 If the chanter imposes a subject-object structure onto the experience, the mind will continually wander away from the meditation.

 "In this concentration [upon sound], monks also experience the nature of their hearing when they chant.
 That is, when the sound appears, there is sound; when the sound disappears, there is no sound.
 Our hearing, nevertheless, is neither produced nor destroyed by the appearance or disappearance of the sound.
 The nature of our hearing the sound is like a mirror that reflects the objects, but it is not transformed by them; the substance of the mirror is always the same, no matter what it reflects.
 One’s own nature is just the same; it is neither produced nor destroyed by what we see, hear, smell, taste, touch and think. […] It is thus important for chanters to keep in mind that they should turn back their hearing from pursuing external sonic objects to hear their own nature."
 (Chen 2001, 37)